g-andrade/backwater/README.md

 Because trust is assumed unless declared otherwise (like in regular Erlang clusters), unsafe terms are decoded by default.

-For function arguments, this behaviour can be tweaked thorugh the 'decode_unsafe_terms' setting in backwater options when running `:start_clear_server` or `:start_tls_server`.
+For function arguments, this behaviour can be tweaked thorugh the `decode_unsafe_terms` setting in backwater options when running `:start_clear_server` or `:start_tls_server`.

-For return values, this behaviour can be tweaked thorugh the 'decode_unsafe_terms' setting in `:call/5` options.
+For return values, this behaviour can be tweaked thorugh the `decode_unsafe_terms` setting in `:call/5` options.

 <h5><a name="Compression">Compression</a></h5>

-By default, both serialised function arguments and serialised return values larger than 300 bytes are subject to attempted compression using `gzip`.
+By default, both serialised function arguments and serialised return values larger than 300 bytes are subject to attempted compression using gzip.
 The actual compression result is only used if it is indeed smaller than the original payload.